jandestrada/python_gas_tutorial/tute-bounce.md

             ball.velocity.x = -ball.velocity.x

-The indented line after the if statement will be executed only if the logical test in the previous line gives "true" for the comparison.
+The indented line after the if statement will be executed only if the logical test in the previous line gives 'true' for the comparison.
 If the result of the logical test is false (that is, if the x coordinate of the ball is not greater than the x coordinate of the wall), the indented line will be skipped.
 Since we want this logical test to be performed